Secret Side Effects of Eating Bananas, Say Dietitians

 Bananas are as integral to the human experience as traveling or trading—some evidence shows that we've been eating them since around the same time we evolved to do both, over 6,000 years ago.
 And though our day-to-day may look vastly different, millennia later, bananas remain a constant—and for good reason.
 The simple yellow fruit has a host of health benefits when you peel it back.

 The positive effects bananas can have on gut health are fairly well known, but after speaking with a panel of nutrition professionals, we learned that gut health is far from the only bonus the self-contained snack has to offer.
 According to the experts, intentionally incorporating bananas into your diet could result in health gains in many realms.
-Read on to find out exactly how, and for even more healthy eating tips, be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.
+Read on to find out exactly how, and for even more healthy eating tips, be sure to check out our list of 22 Meals to Melt Belly Fat in 2022.

 Your skin can improve.